ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 This document has the following actions for IANA.

 Note to RFC Editor: Please replace all occurrences of "{{&SELF}}" with the RFC number of this specification and delete this paragraph.

 ## ACE Profiles Registry ## {#iana-ace-oauth-profile}

-IANA is asked to add the following entry to the "ACE Profiles" Registry following the procedure specified in {{RFC9200}}.
+IANA is asked to add the following entry to the "ACE Profiles" registry, following the procedure specified in {{RFC9200}}.

 * Profile name: coap_edhoc_oscore
 * Profile Description: Profile for delegating client authentication and authorization in a constrained environment by establishing an OSCORE Security Context {{RFC8613}} between resource-constrained nodes, through the execution of the authenticated key establishment protocol EDHOC {{RFC9528}}.
 * Profile ID:  TBD (value between 1 and 255)
 * Change Controller: IESG
 * Reference:  {{&SELF}}

 ## OAuth Parameters Registry ## {#iana-oauth-params}

-IANA is asked to add the following entries to the "OAuth Parameters" registry.
+IANA is asked to add the following entry to the "OAuth Parameters" registry.

 * Name: "edhoc_info"
 * Parameter Usage Location: token request, token response